itsvs/seesaw/x3dh/README.md

 library is copied from the same package, where it was adapted from the SUPERCOP library.

-I will add a summary of how the X3DH protocol works at some point.
+If you want to read my own summary of how X3DH works, you can do so on my blog.
+[Here's](https://vanshaj.dev/blog/signal) the relevant post.
 While you read the Signal documentation, you might also be interested in reading about the XEdDSA Signature Scheme.
 This I will not document, but you can find the specification [here](https://signal.org/docs/specifications/xeddsa/).